With food insecurity expected to increase, deadline for assistance extended

 To further help ensure that children from low-income families remain well fed over the summer, schools across the state are set to shift to the USDA’s Summer Food Service Program, which provides millions of meals and snacks to students during the summer.

 In March, schools and community organizations began implementing a version of the Summer Food Service Program as an emergency response to the COVID pandemic.
-Locally, the Tri-City United School district provided breakfast and lunch for children.
+Locally, Owatonna schools provided breakfast and lunch for children.

-The district has been offering meal packs twice a week.
-On Mondays, two breakfast packs and two lunch packs are provided, and on Wednesdays three breakfast packs and three lunch packs are provided.
+Owatonna’s School District is providing meals through at least Aug.
+6 from 11:30 a.m. to 12:30 p.m.
+Monday thru Thursday.
+Those locations are McKinley Elementary (1150 Second St. NE), Owatonna Middle School (500 15th St. NE) and the Owatonna Public Library (105 N Elm Ave.).

 Between March 18 and June 10, more than 20 million meals were provided for children in need through the program, according to a DHS press release.
 In keeping with social distancing guidelines, meals were provided “grab and go” style locally.